MartinsKris/LetterFrequencyConsoleApp/README.md

 IntelliJ IDEA 2021.2.2 was used for development of Java version.

+### What it does:
+Application reads .txt file and calculates what is frequency of each letter from english alphabet in provided .txt file.

 ### How to run:

 Clone repository to Your local drive and open cloned folder with Java IDE in e.g. IntelliJ IDEA 2021.2.2.